 Gum disease is actually a challenge experienced by most people at one time or another.
 It’s been said that about 80% of adults in the USA suffer from this health problem at some point of their lives.

 Gum disease is also referred to as periodontal disease.
 It develops all over the tissues supporting and encompassing teeth.
 If not remedied swiftly, the ailment can lead to loosening and loss of teeth.

 In many instances, the gum disease spreads painlessly and that’s the main reason why most people decide to visit the dentists when it’s already late.

-A slight layer of bacteria called “dental plaque” deposits on the teeth.
-It is colorless and tacky.
-If left unwatched, this detrimental bacteria begins to generate harmful toxins which in turn harm the gumline.
+Gum disease is caused by a slight layer of bacteria called “dental plaque” deposits on the teeth.
+It is colorless and tacky and if left unwatched, this detrimental bacteria begins to generate harmful toxins that harms the gumline.
 The illness may have an impact on one or more teeth at a time.
 The majority of people unconsciously suffer from the mild form of gum disease.

 Did you know…

 Gum disease is widespread but most of the time will go unnoticed since it is pain-free in its primary phase.
 Listed below are the commonest signs or symptoms of periodontal disease.
 If you are struggling with any any of these, please do not waste time – go see your dental professional:

 1. The gums seem to be crimson in color.
 At some point, they will become swollen and tender.

 2. The gums begin to bleed at the time of cleaning.